How to Create an Efficient Office Space

 Reconsider Your Layout

-Typically, the first thing you notice when walking into an office is the layout—how every office computer desks are arranged, where the printers are located, and how the space flows from one end to the other.
+Typically, the first thing you notice when walking into an office is the layout—how every commercial office desks are arranged, where the printers are located, and how the space flows from one end to the other.

 Take a look at how your own layout benefits your team.
 The placement of every office appliance and piece of furniture should be purposeful.
 If you’re uncertain about where to begin when reorienting your layout to have a more flexible office space, consider the following: